 In this instance, yes size does matter!

 Too small an air source heat pump and your heating needs may not be met altogether.
+This isn’t what you want during the UK winter.
 The heat pump is likely to be running a lot of the time, working to raise the temperature inside.
 Again, this will impact your energy bills.

 So, let’s give you the info to make a smart decision on what size air source heat pump you need for your home.